Pr Naceur BELGACEM, Professor

 Formatting and characterization of bio-based composites and nanocomposites.
 Bertine KHELIFI, Engineer

 Technical realization of the research projects of the team.
 Dr Céline MARTIN, Associate Professor

 Rheological behaviour of complex fluids.
-Dr Raphaël PASSAS, Lecturer Researcher (Accreditation to supervise research)
+Dr Raphaël PASSAS, Lecturer Researcher HDR (accreditation to direct research)

 Microscopic techniques applied to the characterization of fibres and bio-based materials.
 Cécile SILLARD, Engineer